aaronparker/aaronparker.github.io/_posts/2018-08-13-citrix-workspace-app-microsoft-intune.md

 With the right tools and a bit of effort, Citrix Workspace app can be [re-packaged into a single Windows Installer file](https://configmgrblog.com/2017/08/29/how-to-deploy-the-citrix-receiver-for-windows-10-via-microsoft-intune/).
 Once you've packaged the app with this method you'll need to maintain the package and update it regularly.
 As with the PowerShell method though, [auto-updates](https://docs.citrix.com/en-us/citrix-workspace-app-for-windows/configure/receiver-update.html) will keep Workspace app up-to-date once deployed.

 Is this approach right for you?
-This requires maintaining and deploying a custom package and is dependent on how the environment is managed and available skillsets.
+This requires maintaining and deploying a custom package and is dependent on how the environment is managed and available skill sets.
 Only you can answer that for your projects or environments.
 A custom package isn't ideal and I recommend using the Microsoft Store version as the default approach instead.

 ![Citrix Workspace app extracted Windows Installer files]({{site.baseurl}}/media/2018/08/CitrixWorkspace-Extracted.png)*Citrix Workspace app extracted Windows Installer files*